donotfuckme/kryonet/README.md

 The `start()` method starts a thread to handle the outgoing connection, reading/writing to the socket, and notifying listeners.
 Note that this method must be called before `connect(...)`, otherwise the outgoing connection will fail.

 In the above example, the `connect(...)` method blocks for a maximum of 5000 milliseconds.
-If it times-out or the connecting otherwise fails, an exception is thrown (handling not shown).
+If it times-out or the connecting otherwise fails, an exception is thrown (handling not shown in the example above).
 After the connection is made, the example sends a `SomeRequest` object to the server over TCP.

 This code adds a listener to print out the response: